 Bicycles, inline skates, scooters, and skateboards must not be used inside the buildings or in or near busy areas, such as entrances and exits.

-Do not drive or park vehicles on lawns, walks, or any areas other than streets, roadways, and parking lots.
-Also, do not place any vehicle in an area designated as "No Parking".
+Do not drive or park vehicles on lawns, walks, or any areas other than parking lots, roadways, and streets.
+Also, do not place any vehicle in an area designated as "No Parking" or yellow curb cuts and curb ramps.
 Be sure to observe all campus parking regulations.

 You are responsible for abiding by all the conditions and terms of your apartment housing contract.

 You are responsible for abiding by all documents, including electronic or digital copies sent to you by the university and apartment housing.

 Writing inappropriate and/or offensive language or symbols on dry erase boards, walks, or other areas frequented by the public is prohibited.

 - Persons under the age of 21 are not permitted to possess or consume alcoholic beverages.

 - Alcohol may not be used in public areas of apartment housing, including but not limited to balconies, breezeways, elevators, laundry rooms, parking lots, picnic or grassy areas, recreational areas, stairwells, or anywhere else in the community.

 - To protect the health and safety of residents and their guests, alcoholic beverages may not be served at private or sponsored events held in meeting rooms or other public areas.